lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 *  send the field value (value-sent),
 *  send nothing (not-sent),
-*  send some least significant bits of the field (MSB) or,
+*  send some least significant bits of the field (LSB) or,
 *  send an index (mapping-sent).

 After applying the compression, there may be some bits to be sent.